-The workshops are delivered as part of Government’s food business development strategy, ‘Food Matters’.
+The workshops are delivered as part of the Government’s food business development strategy, ‘Food Matters’.

 Geoffrey Boot, Minister for Environment, Food and Agriculture, said:

-Workshops take place over four Thursday evenings – 23rd February, 2nd, 9th and 16th March 2017 – at DEFA’s headquarters, Thie Slieau Whallian, Foxdale Road, St John’s.
+Workshops take place over four Thursday evenings – 1, 8, 15 and 22 March 2018, 7pm to 9pm – at DEFA’s headquarters, Thie Slieau Whallian, Foxdale Road, St John’s.

-They will be delivered by Heather Blackley, a marketing consultant who has 25 years’ experience with both large and small businesses on and off the Isle of Man, including the food and drink industry.
+They will be delivered by Heather Blackley, a marketing consultant who has 25 years’ experience working with businesses on and off the Isle of Man, including the food and drink industry.

 Previous participants have rated the workshops highly and commented on their value in developing their enterprises.

-‘I would highly recommend the workshops to anyone involved in, or thinking of becoming involved in, the food industry.’
+‘I would recommend the workshops to anyone thinking about setting up in the food and drink sector or launching a product.